 ST. LOUIS — Somebody knocked some sense into Chevrolet before Game 5 of the World Series.

 Inconceivably, Chevy was planning on capitalizing on the Boston Marathon terrorist bombings of April 15 that killed three people, injured an estimated 264 and emotionally scarred who knows how many.
-They were going to do a "televised card stunt" at Game 5 of the World Series at Busch Stadium on Monday night between the St. Louis Cardinals and Boston Red Sox, coercing fans into holding up colored cards that spelled out "Silverado Strong" (and showed the Major League Baseball logo) when seen from far away.
+They were going to do a "televised card stunt" at Game 5 of the World Series at Busch Stadium on Monday night between the St. Louis Cardinals and Boston Red Sox, coercing fans into holding up colored cards than spelled out "Silverado Strong" (and showed the Major League Baseball logo) when seen from far away.

 "Silverado Strong" is a reference to a marketing campaign the auto company started in July.
-It also references the "Boston Strong" phrase that emerged with the help of social media in the wake of the bombings that's become the city's rallying cry, aside from sports.
+It's also references the "Boston Strong" phrase that emerged with the help of social media in the wake of the bombings that's become the city's rallying cry, aside from sports.

 Silverado Strong.
 Boston Strong.
 Boston Red Sox.
 Boston Marathon bombings.
 Boston watching the World Series on TV.
 Bad idea, or worst idea?